nightcoder26/Fin-Z/README.md

 # Fin-Z

-A web app for expense tracking using MERN
+A web app for expense tracking using ReactJS, Java, Spring boot and MYsql